vishaldwivedi/Azure_EmailWorkloadBatch/README.md

 ### Consideration 1

 Use Timer triggered Azure Function to trigger the batch.
 The Azure functions have a time limit of 10 minutes maximum to eecute so not sure if that will be correct way.
+To overcome this issue we may have to use Function chaining so that a Function can pick from the place where another function have completed.

 ### Consideration 2